Determining Need

 Some important exceptions to this rule:

-Some Office of Financial Aid scholarships are awarded based on student need.
+Some scholarships are awarded based on student need.
 This may reduce your UM Grant, but your total aid should remain the same or be higher.
 Your total aid should not be reduced.
 If you are awarded one of these, you will receive a letter.

-If the student owns a 529 plan, such as a Michigan Education Trust contract, receives a post-9/11 VA benefit, or if you receive a State-funded scholarship such as the Michigan Competitive Scholarship, Detroit Compact Scholarship, Wade McCree Scholarship, Kalamazoo Promise, or Detroit Promise, it will be applied against your need-based grants before reducing your loan or Work-Study.
+If the student owns a 529 plan, such as a Michigan Education Trust contract, receives a post-9/11 VA benefit, or receives a State-funded scholarship such as the Michigan Competitive Scholarship, Detroit Compact Scholarship, Wade McCree Scholarship, Kalamazoo Promise, or Detroit Promise, it will be applied against your need-based grants before reducing your loan or Work-Study.

 Receiving a HAIL Scholarship, Wade McCree, Detroit Compact, or Detroit Promise scholarship may reduce your eligibility for university-funded scholarships and for the Michigan Competitive Scholarship.
 Students receiving a full tuition scholarship would not be eligible for the Michigan Competitive Scholarship as a refund.